Have you ever struggled to answer these questions: What makes me happy? How do I find my own happiness in life? What makes a happy life?

 I found out later in life that eudaimonic happiness is more meaningful, satisfying, and lasts much longer.
 So if you want to experience lasting happiness in life, be sure you figure out what makes you happy and what brings it purpose and meaning.

-I won’t pretend to know all the things that define happiness and I’m certainly not going to suggest that choosing happiness is the solution to all problems.
+I won’t pretend to know all the things that define happiness and I’m certainly not going to suggest that choosing happiness is the solution to all the problems of the world.

 I do know from experience that we can choose to be happy while we’re experiencing negative feelings.